dalejbarr/aa-powersim/docs/02_mixed-effects.md

 </div>

-### Re-write `do_all()`
+### Re-write `do_once()`

-The function `do_all()` performs all three functions (generates the data, analyzes it, and subtracts the results).
+The function `do_once()` performs all three functions (generates the data, analyzes it, and subtracts the results).
 It needs some minor changes to work with the parameters of the new DGP.
 It also depends upon the utility function `full_results()` which can be used as it is, and is repeated here so that you can conveniently paste it into your script.

 ```r